 They approach a forest, which Edward wants to take a shortcut through.
 He promises to meet Carl on the other side, and ventures through the woods (which are full of thorns, spiders, and bees).
 He stumbles across the town of Spectre, a seemingly perfect place where no one wears shoes.
 After spending the day there, he shocks the townspeople by politely excusing himself to get on with his journey.
 His shoes are flung up onto a high rope along with many other pairs that were taken from each townsperson upon their arrival to Spectre in an effort to keep them there, but Edward continues his trek barefoot.
 He promises a smitten little girl named Jenny that he will return someday.

-At Edwards bedside, Will steps into his fathers shoes and begins an impromptu story: Edward regains strength, and he and Will escape the hospital.
-Jumping into Edwards old car, they speed to a nearby river, where all their family and friends are waiting.
+At Edward's bedside, Will steps into his father's shoes and begins an impromptu story: Edward regains strength, and he and Will escape the hospital.
+Jumping into Edward's old car, they speed to a nearby river, where all their family and friends are waiting.
 Instead of a funeral, they are holding a goodbye party, and Edward happily bids them farewell as he transforms into a catfish and swims away.
+Shortly afterwords, Edward dies.

-Will is the only one present for Edwards death, and is deeply happy that they connected at last.
-At Edwards funeral, Will is astonished to see characters from Edwards stories show up to attend: Mr. Calloway, Carl (not a giant, but still very tall), Ping and Jing (not conjoined twins, but identical), and many others.
-Edward had combined his love of storytelling with his own reality, which finally makes sense to Will.
+Will is the only one present for Edward's death, and is deeply happy that they connected at last.
+At Edward's funeral, Will is astonished to see all of the characters from Edward's stories show up to attend: Amos Calloway (not a werewolf, but still a short and long-haired man), Carl (not a 12-foot giant, but still very tall at around seven feet), Ping and Jing (not conjoined twins, but identical), Jenny, Norther Winslow, Mr. Soggybottom, and many others.
+It is clear that Edward had combined his love of storytelling with his own reality, which finally makes sense to Will.
 When his own son is born, Will passes the stories on to him.